jkaryo1/CCProject/README.md

   4. *James Lubowsky*

       I have been focusing the majority of my attention on AWS.
-As mentioned above, we plan on uploading previous git commits to an S3 bucket that our Amazon Lambdas can access.
+As mentioned above, we plan on uploading previous git commits to an S3 bucket that our AWS Lambdas can access.
 For this checkpoint, I learned about and created an S3 bucket that we will use for the remainder of our project.
 The name of the bucket is *jhu-cloud-computing-lubowsky-test*.
 The bucket is public and allows anyone to read from it, but our group has credentials to write to the bucket.
+We made the bucket public just to show the instructors what we accomplished, but when we run our Lambdas, we will make it private again.

       I also created a bash script that uploads all files at once to the bucket and then deletes everything in the bucket.
 I wanted to just experiment with these functionalities and I successfully learned how to do so since they are important for what we will be accomplishing.
 Although the script is not very long, the entire process of learning about S3 buckets was time consuming and dealing with permissions was difficult as well.